barsoom/devbook/rails_conventions/README.md

 ### `app/records/`

 The active record models when using [Minimapper](https://github.com/joakimk/minimapper).
+[More about this layout](https://gist.github.com/joakimk/9070106).

 ### `app/models/`